AlexNavarroLlecha/Project-Week-8-Final-Project/your-project/README.md

 The size of the files are around 2GB, the three tables, which it make quite difficult to manage them in the git hub.
 And I had to create a clean data without nan values and reducing the size of the files, but the size of the new dataset for the prediction is 600MB, so there is still a problem with the size.

+The Datast is from [here](https://www.kaggle.com/c/ashrae-energy-prediction/overview).
+It has a size of 4GB in total aproximatly.

 ## Cleaning
 For the data clean, I start looking the Train table, which did not have nan values at all.
 It does have some row the full data, 20 M +.
 As the main objective was to get a dataframe to make able the prediction model.